nsip/nias3/README.md

 ## NIAS3 Functionality

-See https://github.com/nsip/nias3/wiki/Design-specification for the intended functionality of NIAS3, and https://github.com/nsip/nias3/wiki/Current-Design for the implementation to date.
+See [Design Specification](https://github.com/nsip/nias3/wiki/Design-specification) for the intended functionality of NIAS3, and [Current Design](https://github.com/nsip/nias3/wiki/Current-Design) for the implementation to date.

 ### Functionality implemented to date